‘Astro Boy’ DIY Robot Kits: ‘My First ATOM Kit’ Smart Robot Build Subscription

 — Mobile in Tokyo (@Wireless_Watch) February 23, 2017

 Although the developers of the Astro Boy robot haven’t been forthcoming about the software they have embedded within it, the robot is expected to feature advanced facial recognition protocols owing to a special camera.
-For the Astro Boy robot to move, the creators have offered multiple set of servomotors as well.
+For the Astro Boy robot to move, the creators have offered multiple sets of servomotors as well.
 These motors are expected to offer a wide range of movement as well as motion to the robot.
 Interestingly, the designers of the DIY robot have ensured that assembly isn’t a hassle.
 In fact, the promoters promise that the entire robot can be constructed rather quickly and that too without needing any special tools apart from a single screwdriver.

 The finished DIY Astro Boy robot will stand 44 centimeters (17.3 inches) tall.
-At mere 1.4 kilograms (3.1 pounds), the robot isn’t heavy, and can be maneuvered easily.
-The creators of the project haven’t spared any details, and ensured that the robot will truly sound like Astro Boy.
+At mere 1.4 kilograms (3.1 pounds), the robot isn’t heavy and can be maneuvered easily.
+The creators of the project haven’t spared any details and ensured that the robot will truly sound like Astro Boy.
 To ensure a sense of familiarity, the robot’s voice has been provided by Makoto Tsumura.
-The talented vocal artist voiced Atom / Astro in the 2003 Astro Boy TV anime.
+The talented vocal artist voiced Atom/Astro in the 2003 Astro Boy TV anime.

 Osamu Tezuka, animador japonés y creador de “Tetsuwan Atom”, mejor conocido como “Astroboy” falleció #UnDíaComoHoy de 1989. pic.twitter.com/j0InRk3QAe